nasa-petal/PeTaL-api/README.md

+# ARCHIVED - The API definition is now combined with the database in this repo: https://github.com/nasa-petal/PeTaL-db

 # PeTaL (Periodic Table of Life) API

 The Periodic Table of Life (PeTaL, pronounced petal) is a design tool aimed at allowing users to seemlesly move from ideas (from nature or other sources) to design.